tillg/cheatsheet/readme.md

 * Repeat last command with sudo: `sudo !!`
 * Background tasks: `<whatever command> &`
 * Execute a `.profile` so that the new settings become valid in the current shell: `source ~/.profile`

+## Recent thoughts, reading, things to try

+* [Build A Live Paint Application With React](https://codeburst.io/build-a-live-paint-application-with-react-ed534b403706): A thing I always wanted: Collaborative working on a board.
+May be this could be a starting point, and later we add a React-Native App on a large Android-powered touch screen...